plum-umd/symphony-lang/autotools.md

 interested in building and installing PSL to use it to develop PSL programs.
-The Git repository is typically used by people who are interested in doing development on PSL itself (e.g., the PANTHEON team).
+The Git repository is typically used by people who are interested in doing development work on PSL itself (e.g., the PANTHEON team).

 ## Initializing the build system

 **IMPORTANT:**
+You should only do this step if you're working with the Git repository.
 You should skip this step if you're working with a distribution archive.

-Initializing the build system requires the following tools to be installed on your system:
+Initializing the build system requires the following packages to already be installed on your system:

 - Bash 4.4 or newer.
 - jq 1.5 or newer.